cyckl/cyckl.github.io/_posts/2020-04-25-icon-struggle.md

 ### Why?

-To write this blog I use a text editor called [VSCodium.](https://vscodium.com/){:target="_blank"} It's a free and libre build of VSCode without any Microsoft telemetry or other proprietary code.
+To write this blog I use a text editor called [VSCodium.](https://vscodium.com/){:target="_blank"} It's a libre build of VSCode without any Microsoft telemetry or other proprietary code.
 (I strongly suggest that you migrate if it fits your workflow) Now as a previous user of VSCode and VSCode Insiders, I was starting to hate this new icon that came with VSCodium.

 > ![VSCodium's logo](https://avatars0.githubusercontent.com/u/40338071?s=100)